 Frosting and decorating the cake

-This vegan sweet potato cake is best with a simple cream cheese frosting and some crushed walnuts or pecans.
+This vegan sweet potato cake is wonderful with a simple cream cheese frosting and some crushed walnuts or pecans.
 The tangy creamy flavour and texture really complements the warm spices and earthy sweet potato in the cake.

 However, you can also top the cake with: